What does SEND mean?

-Children with SEND may need a little extra help or support to achieve their full potential, and to ensure they have the same opportunities as others of the same age.
-For example, they may need extra help because they have difficulty with reading, understanding, talking, managing their emotions or behaviour or developing their physical skills.
+We want every child to dream, believe and achieve and fulfil their potential.
+Children with SEND may need a little extra help or support to do this, and to ensure they have the same opportunities as others of the same age.

 Special educational needs and disabilities can affect a child or young person’s: